mattpe/hyte-web-dev/10-deployment.md

    1. `git clone <your-github-repo-url-here>` (or copy your back-end app to your home folder on the server exluding the contents of `node_modules` & `uploads` folders)
    1. Go to the app directory: `cd <my-app>`
    1. If you cloned the repo, make sure that you are in the right branch (`git checkout <branchname>` if not)
-   1. Install your dependencies: `npm install --production`
+   1. Install your dependencies: `npm install --production` (`--production` flag is used to avoid installing development dependencies if not needed on deployment server)
    1. Create/edit `.env` file (see `.env.sample`) with your db credentials (you set in [MariaDB](#mariadb-database-server)) and other settings:

       ```conf